NatCATModeling/R4H2O/manuscript/2_r4h2o_basics.md

 B) `(2/3) * Cd * sqrt(2 * 9.81) * b * ((50:500)/1000)^(3/2)`
 c) Repeat for each value of `h`$: `(2/3) * Cd * sqrt(2 * 9.81) * b * h^(3/2)`

-You can find the answers in the `channel_flow.R` script in the `introduction` folder of your project folder.
+You can find the answers in the `channel_flow.R` script in the `introduction` folder of your project.

 You can go [back to the course](#afterex1).
 {/exercise}